Skip to content

 However, when the first surgery does not achieve the expected result — whether due to technical limitations, healing complications, or misaligned expectations — secondary rhinoplasty is the way to definitive correction.

-Depending on the individual needs of each patient, I can perform other procedures at the same surgical time:
+Depending on the individual needs of each patient, I can perform other procedures at the same surgical session:

 Secondary rhinoplasty versus other types of rhinoplasty